 Creating a new workflow

-Workflows provide you with the visibility and tools to design and manage your customer email journeys.
-With a clear view of all the logic, steps and content in your journey, you and your team can feel confident that your customers will receive the right message, at the right time.
+Workflows provide you with the visibility and tools to design and manage your customer messaging experience.
+With a clear view of all the logic, action steps and message content, you and your team can feel confident in designing your customer journey and ensuring the right message is delivered at the right time.